Prashant-dot1/realTimeChatApp/README.md

 ## Real Time Chat Application with MERN - Learning WebSockets , socket.io

--This is a real-time chat website that allows users to connect with each other and chat in real-time.
+- This is a real-time chat website that allows users to connect with each other and chat in real-time.
 It is being built using the MERN stack (MongoDB, Express.js, React.js, and Node.js), Socket.io, Redux Toolkit, and Tailwind CSS.

 ## Feature
 ----------